SidonTheTroll/cave-of-ordeals/Practical/Physics/Activity/4-mixed-electricals.md

 ## Diagrams
 ![diagram](./img/4-diagram.jpg)

-## Procedure
-1. Look at the color bands on the given components.
-If a component has set of three color bands followed by a silver or gold band, then component is a resistor.
-2. Insert the black and red leads (or probes) into common and positive terminals of the multimeter.
-Turn its selector switch to resistance mode - highest range (0-M$\Omega$).
-3. Touch the two probes to the two ends of each component one by one.
-Note the direction of deflection in the multimeter.
-Interchange the positions of two probes for each component and again note the deflection.
-4. If the multimeter shows an equal deflection in both directions, then the component is a resistor.
-5. If a multimeter shows deflection in one direction without any emission of light from the component and no deflection in the opposite direction, then the component is a diode.
-6. If the multimeter shows deflection in one direction alongside with the emission of light from the component and no deflection in the opposite direction, then the component is an LED.
-7. If the multimeter doesn't show any deflection on connecting its probes either way to a component, then the component is a capacitor.
-But if the capacitance of the capacitor is large, the multimeter will show a large deflection initially which decreases to zero.
-8. Record all your observations in a tabular form.

 ## Observations
 | Item Code | State of conduction of a component | Identified component |
 |:-:|:-|:-:|